Knowledge Center - Policies & Process

 GA-Reg-Requirements.JPG

 Graduate students holding assistantships must meet the GA registration requirements by the census date.
-Texas A&M University does not mandate assistantships be terminated upon failure to maintain GA enrollment requirments after the census date.
+All SCH are considered.
+When a student is enrolled in more than once Texas A&M University campus such as TAMU-CS, TAMUG, and TAMUQ, all SCH across all campuses are considered.
+Texas A&M University does not mandate assistantships be terminated upon failure to maintain GA enrollment requirements after the census date.
 However, assistantships may be terminated by the employer/supervisor upon failure to maintain enrollment requirements after the census date.

 Related knowledge